RyanKadri/rk0.xyz/packages/site/src/lessons/intro-web-programming/lesson6/lab/lab-writeup.md

-**Note: This lab is still a draft and may change before the lab session**

 # Lab 4: String Manipulation and Forms

 ## Overview

-If you have ever filled in a form on a website and gotten immediate feedback when you made a mistake, the website was probably correcting you with JavaScript.
-If you compare that to an experience where you could only see your errors after submitting the form, you can probably see how JavaScript improves your experience.
-In this lab, you will be learning to achieve a similar form validation effect.
-As a part of learning form validation, you will also learn more broadly how to handle user input on a web page.
+If you have ever filled in a form on a website and gotten immediate feedback when you made a mistake, the website was probably running those validations with JavaScript.
+In pages without JavaScript validation, you can generally only see your errors after submitting the form and waiting for the next page to load.
+In this lab, you will be learning to write similar form validations.
+As a part of that work, you will also learn more broadly how to handle user input on a web page.

 You will start the lab by writing functions that accept strings and numbers as inputs and check them against a set of conditions.
-You will then get a bit of practice with Regular Expressions to learn about a faster/simpler way to work with strings for certain tasks.
-Finally, you will create a web page sign up form that uses the techniques from the last two sections to validate user input and provide quick feedback if they typed something wrong.
+In part two, there are a couple validation functions that are a little bit trickier.
+Finally, you will create a web page sign up form that uses the techniques from the first two sections to validate user input and provide quick feedback if they typed something wrong.

 Form validation was one of the earliest use-cases for having JavaScript in the browser.
 Hopefully this lab will bring you closer to our shared programming ancestors.

 ## Part One - Input Validation

-For the first part of the lab, you will be writing a number of Javascript functions that will determine if a given input is "valid".
-For the questions in this part, you can name your functions whatever you want but try to pick a name that describes what they do.
-These functions should return a boolean value.
+For the first part of the lab, you will be writing a number of Javascript functions that will determine if a given input parameter is "valid".
+For the questions in this part, you can name your functions whatever you want, but try to pick a name that describes what they do.
+These functions should all return a boolean value (true if the input is "valid", false otherwise).

-*Hint: Skimming through this page: https://www.w3schools.com/js/js_string_methods.asp for an overview of the important methods that exist on strings.
+*Hint: Try skimming through this page: https://www.w3schools.com/js/js_string_methods.asp for an overview of the important methods that exist on strings.
 These will help a lot with the problems below.*

 ### Age